 You’ll find products on the market that range from as low as $15 all the way up to around $100.
 While we understand operating on a budget, it’s hard to get something for less than $25 that’s really going to last.
 Otherwise, you might end up with a unit that’s too weak to inflate your tires correctly.

 If you don’t drive a lot, you don’t need the highest end model.
-Your portable tire inflator would be just for the extreme emergency.
+Your portable tire inflator would be just for the extreme emergency, and you can perform your regular checks and maintenance at the gas station.
 On the other hand, if you commute every day or spend a good amount of time in the car, it would be wise to invest in a higher priced model for peace of mind.

 The biggest difference you’ll find between your cheap portable tire inflator and the expensive models is durability.
 The cheap inflator is usually made with plastic parts and features small motors.
 You have to be careful with these units, as they can fall apart or crack easily.